 Download Full Case Study: Rotor Bar Fault in AC Induction

-Pioneer Engineering Company was working with a client in the coal-fired power plant industry to identify a malfunction in one of their AC induction motors.
+Red Wolf Reliability (formerly Pioneer Engineering) Company was working with a client in the coal-fired power plant industry to identify a malfunction in one of their AC induction motors.
 This AC induction motor was fitted with journal bearings and was the driver for a Primary Air Fan.
 The client had proximity probes and case mounted accelerometers installed on the AC induction motor.
 At first, the proximity probes seemed to indicate a rotor bar fault, while the accelerometers gave the impression of some kind of impact event happening.
-After analyzing the data and correctly identifying the malfunction as a rotor bar fault, Pioneer wanted to help their client get better data on their assets and capture data on their unprotected equipment to help them run their plant with more efficiency.
+After analyzing the data and correctly identifying the malfunction as a rotor bar fault, Red Wolf Reliability wanted to help their client get better data on their assets and capture data on their unprotected equipment to help them run their plant with more efficiency.
 Pioneer recommended that their client test the Insight Force Detection System (FDS) on the AC induction motor with the known rotor bar fault in conjunction with the proximity probes and accelerometers to see that they could have better data and less installation costs if they had used the Insight FDS.
 This customer saw the superior data and non-invasive installation and have 40 more Insight FDS installed throughout their plant.

 A 1500 HP AC induction motor is the driver for a Primary Air Fan at a coal-fired power plant.
 The motor rotor is supported with two journal bearings.
 The fan, shown in Figure 1, is critical to operations and is scheduled to run continuously.

 The fan and motor are fitted with proximity probes, the current state-of-the-art for condition monitoring of journal bearings.
 It was desired to compare data acquired from the proximity probes, case mounted accelerometers, and the new Insight FDS sensors.
 All data sets were collected on the outboard bearing.